-A Confirmation bias refers to favoritism expressed towards an idea, a belief or ideology.
-It is a type of bias in which individuals or investors favour information that align with their opinions or perspectives and disregard all contrary information.
-Confirmation bias also refers to influence of beliefs and desires by pre existing opinions of individuals.
+Confirmation bias refers to a type of bias in which individuals favor information that aligns with their opinions or perspectives combined with a tendency to disregard all contrary information.